-No matter the quality of the underlying company, any stock will go through predictable cycles, regardless of their final destination.
+All shares oscillate between being overbought and oversold.
+No matter the quality of the underlying company, any stock will go through these predictable cycles, regardless of initial or continuing successes.

 - Overbought shares typically fall in price

 The RSI is a technical analysis momentum indicator which displays a number from zero to 100.
 Any level below 30 is oversold, while an RSI of over 70 suggests the shares are overbought.

 Thus, if IBM has an RSI of 25, you can assume that the shares are very likely to rise from current levels.
-There has been too much selling, and anyone disenfranchised with the investment has moved on, leaving mainly new investors, or those with an optimistic outlook for the company.
+There has been too much selling, and anyone disenfranchised with the investment has moved on, leaving mainly new investors or those with an optimistic outlook for the company.

 You can then select "indicators" from the left column, choose RSI for "lower indicator 1," and click "Draw Chart" below it.
 This should post a trading chart for whichever stock you used, with the RSI values displayed as a line immediately below, across the bottom section.

-Identifying Undervalued Opportunities:
+Identifying Undervalued Opportunities

 If you are looking to invest in some undervalued opportunities, looking for stocks with RSI values of 30 or less may be an appropriate starting point.